 - Why does that matter?
 To whom?

-Artful argument of this sort needs a structure, a set-up; it can’t emerge out of a vacuum.
-In order to be set up effectively, to be dynamic and responsive, it needs three things: a conventional view (the sources, what others have previously argued), a problem with that conventional view, and a response to that problem (the argument or thesis that leads to the resolution of the problem).
-One of the central limitations professors often find with student essay writing: a writer delves into the argument without identifying the problem.
-In other words, there is no thesis.
-Recall that I indicated that I have found this even amongst advanced student writers–including a student writing a senior thesis.
+An effective and persuasive argument needs an effective set-up; it can’t emerge out of a vacuum.
+In order to be set up effectively, to be dynamic and responsive, it needs three basic things: 1]a context for the argument, conventional views, assumptions (the sources, what others have previously argued); 2] a problem with that conventional view, raising further questions, complications, the need for rethinking; 3] and a response to that problem, how the author/speaker proposes to pursue the rethinking–in other words, how the problem will be solved.
+One of the central limitations professors often find with student essay writing: a writer delves into the discussion without clearly identifying (or coming to terms) with one of these three: the context, the problem, the response.
+We will be working throughout the first project on clearly signaling the terms of our argument.

 To help visualize this set-up structure, and particularly the importance of a problem, I suggest we consider film–a dramatic structure that builds on conflict and its resolution.
 We will later in the semester consider the full structure of a film’s text, that is, the screenplay, as a structure for our writing project.
 For now, let’s focus on the beginning: the introduction or set-up of a film in relation to the introduction of an argument.